 Larks fans, BNC National Bank and the Larks need your help.
 This season, we’ve made it our goal to help make a change in our community by donating our loose change to the Bis-Man Mentor Squad.

-As a token of our appreciation — when you donate change — we will give you an exclusive Larks baseball for FREE!
+As a token of our appreciation — when you donate change — we will give you an exclusive Clark and Merifeather baseball for FREE!
 It’s the perfect piece of Larks memorabilia for fans of all ages.

-Here’s the catch — the baseball is only available during Sunday games at the ballpark!
+Here’s the catch — the baseball is only available at BNC National Bank branches AND during Sunday games at the ballpark!

 How do I get the exclusive Larks baseball?

 - Donate your spare change at any Sunday game this season (dates listed below)

 - The first 100 fans to donate will receive a custom Larks baseball for FREE!

 Be sure to get your Larks baseball before they’re gone.
 Limited number available.
 Only 100 available each night.

 - June 13

 - July 4